Hunza Valley, Pakistan

 Rakaposhi Base Camp Trek

-This moderate trek is perfect for nature enthusiasts, offering lush meadows, terraced fields, and close-up views of Rakaposhi.
-Starting from Minapin Village, trekkers pass through beautiful landscapes and glaciers.
+A moderate trek offering lush meadows, terraced fields, and close-up views of Rakaposhi, starting from Minapin Village.

 Passu Glacier and Passu Cones Trek

-One of the most iconic treks in Hunza, this route offers adventurous trails and stunning landscapes.
-Trekkers can experience the grandeur of Passu Cones, explore Passu Glacier, and relax by Borith Lake.
+One of the most iconic treks in Hunza, featuring adventurous trails, Passu Glacier, Passu Cones, and Borith Lake.

 Batura Glacier Trek